 B. Reporting of Incidents of Student Injury during a WIL Experience

 - Should students experience a personal injury of any kind, this must be reported immediately to the WIL Employer and Clinical Instructor/Responsible Faculty/WIL Supervisor.
 The WIL Employer will provide first-aid that may be necessary, including arranging for transportation to emergency medical services if required.
 The Clinical Instructor/Responsible Faculty/WIL Supervisor will notify the Program Coordinator and Chair and complete an Unpaid Work/Education Placement-Accident Report (UWEP-04) and will send this to the College's Occupational Health & Safety Office.
 Where necessary, the Occupational Health & Safety Office will complete a WSIB 7 form, a Letter of Authorization to Represent Placement Employer and a Work/Education Placement Agreement Form.

 C. Reporting of Student Involvement in Situations of Possible Injury to Clients during a WIL Experience or Student Damage to Facility Property

-- Should students be involved in care/service situations where there the care/service results in a potential concern/injury to patients/residents/clients of the WIL site, this concern must be immediately reported to the WIL Site in order that care can be given.
+- Should students be involved in care/service situations where the care/service results in a potential concern/injury to patients/residents/clients of the WIL site, this concern must be immediately reported to the WIL Site in order that care can be given.
 This situation must also be reported immediately to the Clinical Instructor/Responsible Faculty/WIL Supervisor.
-The Faculty member will discuss this immediately with the WIL site and ensure that an incident report is completed.
-The Faculty member must also inform the Program Coordinator and the Department Chair for a discussion of program expectations and implications.
+The faculty will discuss this immediately with the WIL site and ensure that an incident report is completed. the faculty must also inform the Program Coordinator and the Department Chair for a discussion of program expectations and implications.
 It is the responsibility of the Chair to ensure that all documentation is obtained regarding the incident and to inform College officials accordingly.